 If you are contributing, do not feel the need to sit on your contribution until it is perfectly polished and complete.
 It helps everyone involved for you to seek feedback as early as you possibly can.
 Submitting an early, unfinished version of your contribution for feedback in no way prejudices your chances of getting that contribution accepted, and can save you from putting a lot of work into a contribution that is not suitable for the project.

-The maintainers of the specific sub-project have the last word on whether or not a contribution is suitable for that project.
-All contributions will be considered, but from time to time contributions will be rejected because they do not suit the project.
+The maintainers of a sub-project have the last word on whether or not a contribution is suitable for that project.
+We consider all contributions, but from time to time contributions will be rejected because they do not suit the project.

 If necessary, a contributor should feel free to ask maintainers of other hyper projects to adjudicate, especially if they feel their contribution is being unfairly discriminated against.